 On top of everything, experience with the UE4 engine and blueprints is a real plus.

-If you don't meet the criteria for a Lead Designer, there are some other openings in the London studio.
+If you don't meet the criteria for a Lead Designer, there are some in the London studio.
 All job listings are presumably tied to the same project and include: art director, engineer, senior 3D artist, senior animator, senior backend engineer, senior character artist, senior UI artist, and UX designer.

 The announcement follows Eve Online's recent transition to a hybrid free-to-play model.
 The transition has greatly expanded the range of ships available to its rank-and-file free players.